MDW-94/qwasar_bootcamp_C_arc1/my_printf/README.md

 ```
 Finally, the buffer will have all the correct characters (including sign if necessary) but will be in a reversed order, this is due to the process of extracting the last digit and storing it within the buffer.
 The process means the outputted stringi s reverse - therefore this section reverses the string.
 The result here is that the string will be outputted in the same order as the inputted integer argument.

+start++ increments, end-- decrements

+- 'start = 0' : initializes the 'start' index point to the first element of the array ('buffer[0]')

+- 'end = i - 1' : initializes the 'end' index to point to the last valid element of the array.
+Here, the 'i' represents the number of characters stored in the buffer, so 'i - 1' is the index of the last character

+- 'char temp = buffer[start]' : the character at the 'start' index is temporarily stored in the variable 'temp'

+- 'buffer[start] = buffer[end]' : the character at the 'end' index is copied to the 'start' index, effectively moving the character from the end of the array to the start

+- 'buffer[end] = temp' : the character originally at the 'start' index (stored in 'temp') is copied to the 'end' index, effectively moving the character from the start of the array to the end

+This swapping process is repeated for pairs of characters from the start and end of the array, moving inward until the entire array is reversed.

+[ 1, 2, 3, 4]

+1st iteration: start(1), end(4), temp(1)
+[4, 2, 3, 1] temp = 1
+2nd interation: start = 2, end = 3, temp = 2
+[4, 3, 2, 1] temp = 2

+... until start >= end

+This reversal occurs within the buffer that is outputted.
+So when the function is finally finished, the output of characters in an array will be in the same ordr as the number inputted as an argument.

 #### number_to_octal

 #### number_to_hexadecimal